hrfee/jfa-go-wiki/content/docs/appearance.md

 ## HTML

 One can specify a path to a folder containing customized HTML files with the `files/html_templates` setting.
 Any files that match the names of jfa-go's internal templates will be loaded instead.
 The files use go's built in templating language, so familiarize yourself with it first ([a good resource](https://blog.gopheracademy.com/advent-2017/using-go-templates/)) so you know what different parts do.
-You can find the internal templates [here](https://github.com/hrfee/jfa-go/tree/main/html).
+You can find the internal templates [here](https://github.com/hrfee/jfa-go/tree/main/html), **HOWEVER**: These files are modified a bit during the build process, so they won't work by default!
+A fix is to compile the program, then take the files from there.
+See instructions [here](https://wiki.jfa-go.com/docs/build/binary/); build with `INTERNAL=off`, and valid HTML files will then be found in `build/data/html/`.

 ## Text/Translation